MixinNetwork/developers.mixin.one/developers-docs/docs/api/oauth/scope.md

 ## Note

-Notice `PROFILE:READ` is required permissions, and others permission is optional.
+`PROFILE:READ` is required permissions, and others permissions are optional.
 It is recommended that developers only apply for necessary permissions and make proper guidance GUIs in the absence of permissions.